Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click this button to save any changes made to receipt data.

 - [SPLIT]
 Click this button to perform a split posting if necessary.
-The *Breakdown posting* window is displayed.
+The *Breakdown posting* window is displayed, see [Breakdown posting](#breakdown-posting).

 [comment]: <> (Neues Fenster; UI geschnitten, s.
 Screenshot -> Bug in OneNote)